 Mother Nature in Spring

 - March begins the nesting season for herons and egrets.
-Our heron and egret guide cover the best places to see them.
+Use the California heron and egret guide to find the best places to see them.

-- Shooting Stars: The Lyrids meteor shower occurs in mid-April.
-Death Valley, Big Sur, Mendocino and locations along Scenic Highway 395 are some of the best places to see it.
-Check the exact dates for this year.
+- The Lyrids meteor shower occurs in mid-April.
+Death Valley, Big Sur, Mendocino, and locations along Scenic Highway 395 are some of the best places to see it.
+Check the exact dates for this year's spectacular show in the sky.

-- Spring is also a time for migration.
+- Spring is also a time for animal migration.
 California grey whales can be seen at many points along the coast, making their annual journey from Mexico back to Alaska.
-Every year like clockwork, the swallows return to the mission at San Juan Capistrano on March 19.
+You can find out where and where to see them in California whale watching guide.

 Driving in Spring